Tomb of Philip the Bold: Mourners

 The pleurants (or "mourners", the word translates in English to "weepers") are regarded by art historians as by far the most interesting aspect of the tomb, and among Claus Sluter's finest work.
-A total of 40 mourners, each measuring between 39 and 42 cm in height, stand in pairs in elaborate Gothic niches below the slab, arranged as if in procession.
+A total of 40 figures, measuring between 39 and 42 cm in height, stand in pairs within the elaborate Gothic niches below the slab, arranged as if in procession.
 Their presence serves to illustrate the grieving of the living, rather than emphasise Philip's physical transience.
-When Philip was being returned to Dijon following his death in Brussels, a group of around 100 paupers were paid to wear mourning cloaks and greet his body outside the city.
+When Philip was being returned to Dijon following his death in Halle, a group of around 100 paupers were paid to wear mourning cloaks and greet his body outside the city.

 The mourners are grouped in a procession of one or two figures, led by a priest and two choirboys carrying holy water, an acolyte, a deacon and bishop, three cantors and two Carthusian monks.
 Behind these clerics are members of Philip's family and close members of his court.
 Although each mourner is given an individualised face, none can be considered as portraits of actual courtiers.
 According to the art historian Jeffrey Chipps Smith, de Marville and Sluter placed them on an elevated black marble platform so that their mourning features would be more visible.

 Three pleurants were lost when Champmol was plundered by Napoleonic troops in 1793.
-The others were returned in the following century from either French state or private collections.
+The others were returned in the following century from either the French state or private collections.
 Of the three, two (mourners 18 and 35) are long assumed to have been lost, while mourner 17 is thought to have survived in a private collection.
 In the original arrangement, angels were placed at either side of the arcade.